davidmoreno/commands/README.md

 * **DEBUG**    -- Compile extra debug utilities, as debug subcommand.

 Using the preinit_f, its possible to add your own internal commands, which can be simple functions, or full commands with its own args.

-Check how it done at subcommand_list_init.
-Yu must do something similar on your preinit_f, which will be called in this very same function.
+Check how it done at [subcommand_list_init](https://github.com/davidmoreno/commands/blob/master/commands.c#L120).
+You must do something similar on your preinit_f, which will be called in this very same function.

 ## Environment vars

-Internally the following environment vars are set
+Internally the following environment vars are set before calling your comamnd.

 * **COMMANDS_NAME** The name of the commands, required by subcommands to know real name.